 Furthermore, dissecting the cellular heterogeneity from such sparse and high-dimensional data presents new challenge for scATAC-seq analysis.
 Since distance estimation in high dimensions are unreliable making the analysis difficult, a noise-tolerance dimensionality reduction is necessary for evaluating cell-to-cell similarity.
 Current methods to reduce the dimension can be divided in three classes (Supplement table 1).
 The first class methods like chromVAR (Schep et al., 2017) and Cicero (Pliner et al., 2018) selected a set of interested genomic regions, such as TSS, gene body et al. Cells were compared based on the accessibility of these pre-defined regions.
 While the noise is reduced through selection of regions, many informative regions are also filtered.
 The second class methods like LSI (Cusanovich et al., 2018), cisTopic (Bravo Gonzalez-Blas et al., 2019) and APEC (Li et al., 2020) projected the raw matrix into a lower dimensional space by selecting some characteristics representing the set a regions.
 Since information is always lost during projection, the number of lower dimensions used is important.
 Besides, there are often more than ~106 accessible regions, calculating a set of lower number of features to represent such large number of regions is computational time consuming.
 The third class method utilized in snapATAC which converted the binary matrix into a cell-pairwise Jaccard similarity matrix and adopt eigenvector decomposition for dimensionality reduction.
 However, Jaccard index is highly influenced by the size of the data like uneven sequencing depth or different droplet sizes among cells.

 Single-cell sequencing technologies provide new opportunities for studying cellular dynamic processes, such as the cell cycle, cell differentiation and cell activation (Etzrodt et al., 2014; Tanay and Regev, 2017).
-(Qiu et al., 2017) (Street et al., 2018)Inferring trajectory from such extremely sparse and discrete scATAC-seq data (Zamanighomi et al., 2018) is quite challengeable.
-Current methods like Cicero (Pliner et al., 2018) and APEC (Li et al., 2020) integrated Monocle2 to construct cellular trajectory based on pre-defined peaks.
-The strategy using the whole genome-wide accessible profile of each cell is required to construct more accurate developmental trajectory for scATAC-seq pseudotime analysis.
+There are two approaches for trajectory inference in scRNA-seq analysis.
+The first approach is to use dimensionality reduction techniques to build a cell-cell graph and detect lineage branches like Monocle2 (Qiu et al., 2017).
+The second approach is to use unsupervised clustering to group cells in a low-dimensional space and projecting individual cells onto the branches like Slingshot (Street et al., 2018).
+In order to infer trajectory from extremely sparse and noisy scATAC-seq data (Zamanighomi et al., 2018), .current methods like Cicero (Pliner et al., 2018) and APEC (Li et al., 2020) integrated Monocle2 to construct cellular trajectory.
+According to monocle2, it projected the cells into lower dimensional space through PCA.
+Here, the distances between cells are homogenous in cell-by-cell matrix.
+In order to distinguish the differences among cells, we introduce an approach that identifying low-dimensional density space that the cells lie upon using the whole genome-wide accessible profile of each cell, learning the principal tree and constructing a minimal spanning tree (MST) to project cell on the tree.